Pro Evolution Soccer: History

 International Superstar Soccer (1994), the first game in Konami's International Superstar Soccer (ISS) series, released for the SNES.
 A rivalry subsequently emerged between the FIFA and ISS franchises.

 International Superstar Soccer Pro (ISS Pro), released for the PlayStation in 1997, was considered a "game-changer" for association football games, which had been largely dominated by rival FIFA on home systems for the last several years.
 Developed by Konami Tokyo, ISS Pro introduced a new 3D engine capable of better graphics and more sophisticated gameplay than its rival.
 Whereas FIFA had a simpler "arcade-style" approach to its gameplay, ISS Pro introduced more complex simulation gameplay emphasizing tactics and improvisation, enabled by tactical variety such as nine in-match strategy options.
 It spawned the Pro Evolution Soccer (PES) series, which became known for having "faster-paced tactical play" and more varied emergent gameplay, while FIFA was known for having more licenses.

 The PES series had sold more than 10 million units by 2002, while the FIFA series had sold over 16 million units by 2000.
-In the late 2000s, EA borrowed gameplay elements from PES to improve FIFA, which eventually pulled ahead commercially by a significant margin in the 2010s and emerged as the world's most successful sports video game franchise.
+In the late 2000s and onwards, EA and Konami began borrowing gameplay elements from one another's respective titles, and eventually (due to poor impressions of PES 2008, and higher-than-expected impressions of FIFA 08), FIFA managed to pull ahead by a significant margin in the early 2010s and emerged as the world's most successful sports video game franchise.
 The rivalry between FIFA and PES is considered the "greatest rivalry" in the history of sports video games.

+In 2020 the series was rebranded to eFootball and switched to a new engine.
+This was met with mixed to negative reviews from both critics and customers alike.